-Located on an ancient celebration site for California’s Chumash tribe, El Capitan first opened as a campground in 1970 and later reopened as an upscale glamping destination in 2002.
-Today the 350-acre property—with 161 cabins or tent cabins, a general store, café, and mellow resort-like activities—exudes what people love about the Central Coast region of California: mild weather and a countryside that rolls right up to the beach.
+Set about 20 minutes north of downtown Santa Barbara, El Capitan Canyon is a “glampground,” offering no-fuss camping with rustic style and plenty of fun for the whole family.
+Located on an ancient celebration site for California’s Chumash tribe, El Capitan first opened as a campground in 1970 and later reopened as an upscale glamping destination.
+The 350-acre property—with 161 cabins or tent cabins, a general store, café, and mellow resort-like activities—exudes what people love about the Central Coast region of California: mild weather and countryside that rolls right up to the beach.

 Moreover, the place delivers comfort in all the right ways.
 Cabins come equipped with pretty much all the amenities you otherwise might stress over rounding up for a roughing-it-style trip: linens, paper towels, dishwashing liquid, and toiletries.

-The main community area, a short walk from the market, has a pool (ranging in depth from 3.5 to 8 feet), a playground and a volleyball net.
+The main community area, a short walk from the market, has a pool (ranging in depth from three and a half feet to eight feet), a playground, and a volleyball net.
 You can borrow beach-cruiser bikes to take to the beach or just pedal around the property.

 During the whole year, El Capitan Canyon offers a range of complimentary activities, such as the guided Saturday walks to the neighboring llama farm as well as morning yoga classes, movie nights, and stargazing talks.
 There’s even an on-site spa cabin where you can get treatments such as hot-stone massages.

-Best rooms: There are three basic lodging options: tent cabins, yurts, and cabins.
-The tent cabins, with screen windows and zipper flaps, come with either a queen or two double beds, a lantern and access to shared bathroom and shower buildings, while nearby yurts have electricity and feature a double bed plus a twin bed and an additional twin-with-trundle bed.
+There are three basic lodging options: tent cabins, yurts, and cabins.
+The tent cabins, with screen windows and zipper flaps, come with either a queen or two double beds, a lantern, and access to shared bathroom and shower buildings, while nearby yurts have electricity and feature a double bed plus a twin bed and an additional twin-with-trundle bed.

-Best season: While El Capitan Canyon is open year round (the Santa Barbara area stays temperate in all seasons), the high season is summer—especially weekends, which can book up months ahead of time and feature the most activities, like outdoor concerts and movie nights.
+While El Capitan Canyon is open year-round (the Santa Barbara area stays temperate in all seasons), the high season is summer—especially weekends, which can book up months ahead of time and feature the most activities, like outdoor concerts and movie nights.